lx-explorer/learngit/ReadMe.txt

-This is a repository for lx learing git
+This is a repository for lx95 learing git
 I want to say:"Hello git!"
+I changed the content